Shipping in Equinor

 The Green Shipping Programme

-Norway is establishing a programme to achieve the world’s most efficient and environmentally friendly shipping.
+Norway has established a programme to achieve the world’s most efficient and environmentally friendly shipping.

 The Green Shipping Programme aims to find scalable solutions for efficient and environmentally friendly shipping.
 The results will be cost-effective emission cuts, economic growth, increased competitiveness, and new jobs in Norway.
 Authorities and industry actors are participating in the programme and are working together to achieve these goals.